Please take a moment...

 What is your claims policy and process?

 It is CMP’s policy to respond to claims promptly and fairly.
 We evaluate each claim based on the information you provide and investigate case-by-case (which may involve the review of records, interviews of employees or witnesses, and a technical evaluation).
 This can take some time depending on the complexity of the incident and the quality of information you provide.
-Our goal is to reach a decision on your claim within 30 days of receipt of your completed claim form.
+Our goal is to reach a decision on your claim within 30 - 45 business days of receipt of your completed claim form.
 However, if there are complex issues involved or if we need additional information, the process may take longer.
 When our investigation is complete, we will notify you in writing with our conclusion.
 If during this process you have any questions, call 1-866-577-3787, press Option 1.

 Who is responsible for damages?